Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/xxbiff/readme.Biff.english.txt

 This mod is meant as a tutorial for modders how to script the basic structure needed for an SoD NPC.
 Biff is a "fighter" with STR 9, DEX 9, CON 9, INT 9, WIS 9, CHA 9, no items, no portrait, and no soundset.
 The mod is not meant for playing, but knock yourself out!
 The mod should definitely *work* in SoD.

+Please note: The mod was revised and updated according to the changes in the tutorials.
+Details and specifics have changed compared to v3 at various places!

 The "xxbiff.ini" file is for ALIEN's Project Infinity automated installer: https://forums.beamdog.com/discussion/74335/project-infinity-public-beta/p1